The

 34. The Ego is the unity of Eternity, and the Ego is

-duality and plurality in the world, and the variety of its multifarious
+duality and plurality in the world, and the variety of

 productions.
 Therefore be devoted to the sole Ego,